simschul/uncertainty_disaggregation/README.md

--   Intermediate results from the article "“Estimating the uncertainty of the greenhouse gas emission accounts in Global Multi-Regional Input-Output analysis” available here (for details how those data was generated, see the paper and its code):
+-   Intermediate results from the article "“Estimating the uncertainty of the greenhouse gas emission accounts in Global Multi-Regional Input-Output analysis” available here (for details how those data was generated, see the paper and its code): 10.5281/zenodo.13806019 .
+Download them and save them in the `./data` folder